In this guide

 2. Resolve to rebalance

-Once you’ve reviewed and possibly revised your investment strategy, you may need to rebalance your portfolio so it is in line with your strategy’s stated asset allocations.
+Once you’ve reviewed and possibly revised your investment strategy, you may need to rebalance your portfolio to bring it into line with your strategy’s stated asset allocations.

 Rebalancing is also something that will be easier if you keep on top of it on a regular basis.
 This doesn’t mean selling every time something grows in value and exceeds your stated allocations in your investment strategy – as the transaction costs would soon add up – but keeping a monthly tally of how market movements are affecting your asset allocations is one way of keeping on top of it.

-This explanation can be as simple as a one-line statement (see our investment strategy templates here) but it’s also a good idea to regularly review whether or not you want to have insurance in your SMSF.
-If you have new members who have moved from larger funds, their insurance requirements and needs may be different to other members and will need to be considered separately.
+This explanation can be as simple as a one-line statement (see our investment strategy templates here), but it’s also a good idea to regularly review whether or not you want to have insurance in your SMSF.
+If you have new members who have moved from larger funds, their insurance requirements and needs may be different from those of other members and will need to be considered separately.

-4. Resolve to educate yourself on regulation changes
+4. Resolve to educate yourself on regulatory changes

 Are you on top of all the rules and regulations that apply to SMSFs and how they might apply to the members in your fund?